unexpectedjs/unexpected/documentation/api/addAssertion.md

 be used.
 In this case you can write _ordered_ as an alternative to _sorted_.

+An assertion can only have a single assertion string, which must be provided after the subject type.
+This means that you cannot have more words, flags, and alternations after the first type.

 The second and last parameter to `addAssertion` is function that will be called when `expect` is invoked with an expectation matching the type and pattern of the assertion.